By Rabbi Moshe Bloom

 The same was true for the laws of orlah: “When our forefathers came to the Land of Israel, and they found [a tree] already planted, it was exempt from the laws of orlah” (Mishnah, Orlah 1:2).
 Despite the fact that trees planted by non-Jews are subject to the laws of orlah (its fruit can only be consumed in the fourth year after being planted), whatever trees they found that had already been planted were exempt from these laws.

 We must remember that the Land of Israel on its own does not generate sanctity, but rather He Who Created It infused it with its sanctity.
 The proof is that during the country’s conquest, warriors were allowed to eat orlah.
 Even pork, the quintessential non-kosher food, is forbidden for consumption only when Hashem decides it to be so.
 If He says it is permissible, it is no longer a problem.
 Permitting bacon and orlah was meant to serve as a reminder that the purpose of the mitzvot is to draw us closer to Hashem, and that they are not goals in and of themselves.

 HaRav Moshe Bloom is head of the English department of Torah VeHa’aretz Institute, which engages in research, public education, and the application of contemporary halachic issues that come to the fore in the bond between Torah and the Land of Israel today.
-Recently, the Institute opened an English department to cater to the English-speaking public living in Israel and abroad.
+The Institute has an English department to cater to the English-speaking public living in Israel and abroad.
 For additional information and inquiries, email email@example.com or call 972-8-684-7325.